Natasha’s Story

 All except for two counts of driving on revoked driver's license.

-In 2021, and then again in 2022, I was deemed legally insane at the time of the accident, by two different psychiatric experts.
+In 2021, and again in 2022, I was deemed legally insane at the time of the accident, by two different psychiatric experts.

 One expert on the defense's side (my side), from Springfield, IL.